 What Should I Know About Self-Employed Health Insurance?

 The Affordable Care Act changed the health insurance landscape, introduced additional requirements for insurers and mandated coverage for consumers.
 The federal coverage mandate is no longer in place for consumers but some states, like New Jersey, have enacted state-level mandates for residents.

 Even where not mandatory, health insurance can provide a safety net for you and your family.
 Often, it’s best to view insurance as coverage for the big expenses — the type of expenses that can change your lifestyle or leave you burdened with medical bills for years.

-Like other types of insurance, health insurance has its own lingo, industry terms that affect how your coverage applies and which expenses are paid out-of-pocket.
+Like other types of insurance, health insurance has its own lingo and industry terms that affect how your coverage applies and which expenses you pay out-of-pocket.
 Become familiar with the most common terms because they can have a dramatic effect on your overall health insurance costs.

 What Affects Health Insurance Costs?